 The District completed a comprehensive Master Plan prepared by Central Mississippi Planning and Development District ("CMPDD") in FY 2013, which has been adopted by the Board of Directors of the District and provides land use guidelines for future development.
-In FY23, the District updated that Plan.
+The District is currently working towards a complete update of that plan.